MohanavalliT/Portfolio/README.md

 # 💼 Project Portfolio Webpage

-This is a **Project Portfolio Webpage** built using HTML, CSS, and Font Awesome.
+This is a **Project Portfolio Webpage** built using HTML, CSS, and JavaScript  Font Awesome.
 It highlights some of my key projects in AI, machine learning, and web development.

 ## 🔍 Overview